-For many teachers getting to teach the International Baccalaureate (IB) is a career goal, but gaining experience can feel like a “catch 22” situation.
-IB schools require experienced IB teachers, but that requires already being hired by an IB school.
+For many teachers getting to teach the International Baccalaureate (IB) curriculum is a career goal, but gaining experience can feel like a “catch 22” situation.
+IB schools require teachers with previous IB experience, but that requires already being hired by an IB accredited school.
 Of course, IB teachers, like any other teacher, all started somewhere.
 It’s possible!
 All it takes is some planning, prioritisation and flexibility.

 What is the IB system of teaching?

 If you are here, there’s a pretty large likelihood that you are already familiar with what the system of IB is.
-For those of you less familiar, according to the official website the International Baccalaureate , IB aims to:
+For those of you less familiar, according to the official website the International Baccalaureate curriculum aims to,

 This is a classic scenario we hear:

 I’m teaching at an international school which doesn’t deliver IB.
 I would love for my career to go in the direction of IB, and want to start preparations.
 All IB schools state that they would prefer previous IB experience in their vacancies.
 To get experience I need the training, but also found out the training requires already being in an IB school.
 Where does this leave me?

 Sound familiar?
 Not all is lost.
 We have drawn on our experienced community to give you the low down on gaining IB teacher experience